ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 In reality, first we have to run some logic to instantiate `sql.DB`, then more logic to inject the `sql.DB` into `context.Context`.
 Only then can we safely invoke the service method.
 This is a coupling in the temporal dimension. `A` must invoke `B` before invoking `C`.

+The coupling itself is not the issue.
+The problem is it is not communicated clearly in the method signature.

 This can become a hurdle when refactoring.
 Typically `context.Context` is propagated through the entire stack, but not all methods/functions use all the values in `context.Context`.
-This can lead to implicit couplings deep in a stack where say function `A` injects `sql.DB` into context, then calls `B` which calls `C` and so on until `Z` extracts the value.
-Functions `B` all the way to `Y` don't depend on `sql.DB`, but `A` and `Z` are temporally coupled.
+This method of Dependency Injection leads to more implicit couplings deep in a stack.

+Function `A` injects `sql.DB` into context, then calls `B` which calls `C` and so on until `Z` extracts the dependency it needs from `context.Context`.
+Functions `B` all the way to `Y` don't depend on `sql.DB` directly.
 Remove `A` and now any caller to `Z` breaks with a nil pointer exception.

 ## Nil pointer exceptions

-Looking at our original example with obfuscated inputs (listed again below), it has been established that this implementation has **obfuscated the inputs to the method**.
+Looking at our original example with obfuscated inputs (listed again below), it has been established that this implementation has **obfuscated the inputs to the method** and **fails to communicate a temporal coupling**.
+As mentioned the consequences of this are a nil pointer exception.

 ```go
 // package user